towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 **X-Accuracy and One-Hit-K.O.
 Moves**
 X-Accuracy no longer gives OHKO moves 100% accuracy.
-In all but the Lite patches, X-Accuracy now allows OHKO moves to hit a faster opponent.
+X-Accuracy now allows OHKO moves to hit a faster opponent.

 **New Random Number Engine**
 The game now uses an XOR-shift-style pseudorandom number generator.